 Security Deposit: Your security deposit will be returned to you in full after departure.
 Eventual costs incurred for extra cleaning, or repairing damage or loss, will be deducted from the security deposit.
 (In our experience, deductions are rare.)

-*Also included are basic staples in the kitchen, and the utilities (gas and electricity), for cooking, lighting, hot water, heating.
+*Also included are basic staples in the kitchen, and the utilities (gas and electricity), for cooking, lighting, hot water, heating and the propane barbecue.
 Logs are provided for the open fire.

 The Basse-Normandie region